-Charles Mingus was born on 22 April, 1922 in Nogales, Arizona and was raised in Watts, Los Angeles.
-At an early age, Mingus was engrossed in music of the church (the only music that his step-mother allowed around the house), and he often engaged in choir and group singing.
+Charles Mingus was born on April 22, 1922, in Nogales, Az., and was raised in Watts in southern Los Angeles.
+At an early age, Mingus was engrossed in the music of the church (the only music that his step-mother allowed around the house), and he often engaged in choir and group singing.
 At eight years old, Mingus heard the melodic voice of Duke Ellington over the radio, and soon developed a serious passion for jazz music.
 As a teenager, Mingus began to study “double bass and composition in a formal way,” while simultaneously absorbing first hand a vernacular for jazz through some of the earlier greats.
-In the 1940s, Mingus began touring with artists such as Louis Armstrong, Lionel Hampton, and Kid Ory.
+In the 1940s, Mingus began touring with artists such as Louis Armstrong, Lionel Hampton and Kid Ory.

-By the 1950s, Mingus settled in New York and began playing and recording with some of the world’s leading musicians, such as Charlie Parker, Miles Davis, Bud Powell, Art Tatum, and even Duke Ellington.
+By the 1950s, Mingus settled in New York and began playing and recording with some of the world’s leading musicians, such as Charlie Parker, Miles Davis, Bud Powell, Art Tatum and even Duke Ellington.
 A rarity as a bassist, Mingus impressively emerged as a “leader of musicians,” and by the 1960s, had formed his own recording and publishing companies in an effort to document and protect his “growing repertoire of original music.”
-By the late 1960s and early 1970s, Mingus wrote over three hundred scores and recorded over one hundred albums – some noteworthy albums include: Pithecanthropus Erectus, The Clown, Mingus Dynasty, The Black Saint and the Sinner Lady, Cumbia and Jazz Fusion, and Let My Children Hear Music.
+By the late 1960s and early 1970s, Mingus wrote more than 300 scores and recorded more than 100 albums.
+Some noteworthy albums include: Pithecanthropus Erectus, The Clown, Mingus Dynasty, The Black Saint and the Sinner Lady, Cumbia and Jazz Fusion and Let My Children Hear Music.